AureumChaos/LEAP/docs/source/building.rst

 .. pull-quote::
-    **Gray encoding** Gray encoding is an alternative integer representation for binary sequences that represent integer values.
+    **Gray encoding** Gray encoding is an alternative integer representation that use binary sequences.
 Gray encoding resolves the issue where bit flip mutation of higher order bits would greatly change the values, whereas a Grey encoded binary integer will only change the value a small amount regardless of which bit was flipped in the binary sequence.